1903 Baltimore Butcher Association Elects Officers

 The company was founded in 1858 by German immigrant William Schluderberg.
 William and his brothers Conrad and George all purchased land in Highlandtown to open butcher shops.
 William's company name was the Schluderberg Meatpacking Co.
 Esskay was a result of a merger in 1919 between his meatpacking company and that of Thomas J. Kurdle.
 It was incorporated as Schluderberg-Kurdle Co., but soon became known as Esskay…which was a result of the combination of the first part of the principals last names (S and K).

 William Schluderberg was born in 1839 in Hessen, Germany.
 He immigrated with his mother and step-father in 1851.
 Also immigrating were his brothers Conrad (worked with his brother in the meat business), Henry (butcher died in 1893) and George.
 He married Sophia (Falk) and together they had nine children, three of which survived to adulthood.
 He was a large property owner in the Highlandtown area at one time having over 40 rental properties in the area.
 He was a Republican, a member of the Butcher’s Association and a member of the Canton German Lutheran Church.
 He was a director of the American Bank.
+William Schluderberg served on the Board of Directors for the German Union Fire Insurance Company.
 The 1930 Federal census has the family living at 1029 Third Street in Highlandtown (ED12; District 52).
-His obituary states that the services were conducted by REv. John Fleck of St. John's Lutheran Church, assisted by Rev. Paul A. Schinatz, Pastor of the Fifth Reformed German Church.
+His obituary states that the services were conducted by Rev. John Fleck of St. John's Lutheran Church, assisted by Rev. Paul A. Schinatz, Pastor of the Fifth Reformed German Church.
 He and his wife Sophia are buried at Oak Lawn Cemetery.

 The 1930 census has Thomas Kurdle living at 2818 Ailsa.
 He was 74 years old and living with his wife, Margaretha who was 68 years old.
 The census states he was born in Bohemia, as were his parents.
 Margaretha was born in Maryland, but both parents were born in Bavaria.
 The 1920 census has them on what appears Aliceanne Street and has his time of arrival as 1854.
 In 1910 they were at 3809 Eastern Avenue.
 It also states his year of immigration as 1878.